 Pinterest: the underrated shoppable-content source

-Pinterest rarely makes the UGC plan, which is a missed opportunity.
+Pinterest almost never makes the UGC plan, and that is the miss.
 Its users are not idly scrolling: they are planning a room, an outfit, an event.
-That is a buying-adjacent mindset, and the content that lives there is exactly the aspirational, shoppable kind that converts.
+That mindset sits a step from a purchase, and the content that lives there is the aspirational, shoppable kind that actually converts.

-Three things set it apart.
-The mindset is planning, not entertainment, closer to a purchase.
-The content lifespan is long, a pin can drive discovery for months, where a typical social post is dead within a day.
-And the dominant content is aspirational and visual (looks, rooms, recipes) which is shoppable content by nature.
+Three things set Pinterest apart.
+The mindset is planning rather than entertainment, which puts the user closer to buying.
+The content lifespan is long: a pin can drive discovery for months, where a typical social post is dead within a day.
+And the dominant content is aspirational and visual (looks, rooms, recipes), which is shoppable by nature.
+That long-life, searchable quality is the same property that makes YouTube Shorts an underused channel.

 Pinterest content as a UGC source